glossoverse/kalahim/Kalahim.md

 *Kabasiesu nai korashiego.*

     kabas-ie-su   nai korash-ie-go
     know-PST-3plm SUB be.happy-PST-1s
     'They knew I was/have been happy.'

+*Tokago nai noirgah-a-go nil.*

+    tok-a-go    nai sibu-a-go  ni-l
+    want-PRS-1s SUB meet-PRS-1s    2s-ACC:SG
+    'I want to meet you.'

+Subject content clauses are preceded by an independent clause of the form 'be.PRED + ADJ/PTCP'.

+*Omalah pushaitam nai sibuemin.*

+    om-a-lah        pushait-am  nai sibu-o-min
+    be.PRED-PRS-3sn scare-PTCP  SUB meet-PST-1pl
+    'It scares me that we will meet.'

 **Relative clauses** are introduced by *ki* with non-subject pronouns, and by zero if the pronoun is the subject of the relative clause.
 The pronoun in the clause is in the case and position if would be if the clause were independent.

 *Nem korashalo mol noirgahalo lonu voinalo.*

-  nem       korash-a-lo     mol   noirgah-a-lo  lonu    voin-a-lo yesterday be.hapy-PRS-3sm GRND  see-PRS-3sm   boy.NOM play-PRS-3sm
+    nem       korash-a-lo     mol   noirgah-a-lo  lonu    voin-a-lo
+    yesterday be.hapy-PRS-3sm GRND  see-PRS-3sm   boy.NOM play-PRS-3sm
-  'Yesterday he was happy to see the boy who was playing.'
+    'Yesterday he rejoiced in seeing the boy who was playing.'

-Cf. with the content clause *Nem korashalo mol noirgahalo nai lonu voinalo* 'Yesterday he was happy to see that the boy was playing.'
+Cf. with the content clause *Nem korashalo mol noirgahalo nai lonu voinalo* 'Yesterday he rejoiced in seeing that the boy was playing.'

 *Firkiniego catieru ki noirgahieni laholu.*

-  firkin-ie-go  catie-ru        ki  noirgah-ie-ni lah-olu speak-PST-1s  person-INST:SG  SUB see-PST-2s    3sn-ACC:SG
+    firkin-ie-go  catie-ru        ki  noirgah-ie-ni lah-olu
+    speak-PST-1s  person-INST:SG  SUB see-PST-2s    3sn-ACC:SG
     'I spoke with the person you saw.'

 *Noirgahiego catiel ki firkinieni lahur.*

-  noirgah-ie-go catie-l       ki  firkin-ie-ni  lah-ur see-PST-1s    person-ACC:SG SUB speak-PST-2s  3sn-INST:SG
+    noirgah-ie-go catie-l       ki  firkin-ie-ni  lah-ur
+    see-PST-1s    person-ACC:SG SUB speak-PST-2s  3sn-INST:SG
     'I saw the person you spoke to.'

 ## Glossed examples